griffithlab/anchor_huiming_etal_2023/README.md

 - Calculating anchor probabilities
 - Bias analysis for HLA allele specific anchor patterns
 - Collected training data/ distance of neighbors

+## Resources
+1. For researchers wanting to incoprorate our end results into their pipelines:
+    - Normalized anchor scores are available in supplemental materials of original paper and also available under Datasets in this github repository.
+    - Our complied seed dataset (containing peptide sequences, hla allele and all 8 binding algorithm outputs) are also available under Datasets.
+2. For researchers looking to expand this database for particular HLA alleles, we recommend the following steps:
+    - Identify strong binding peptides for the HLA allele(s) and peptide length(s) you are query about.
+    - Generate a dictionary of peptides where each position is mutated to all possible amino acids.
+    - Use that dictionary to generate a FASTA file in the format required by pVACbind (www.pvactools.org).
+    - Run pvacbind in parallel across different HLA allele(s) and peptide length(s).
+        - Note that you will likely have to run each combination in a separate command (we provide the scripts we used on our own cluster for your adaptation).
+    - Assemble prediction results and calculate the anchor scores for each position of each peptide (please refer to helper functions in Anchor Position Calculation).
+    - This process can be done on a individual peptide-HLA combination basis but also you can aggregate and average across multiple peptides (for the same length for the same HLA allele )for an overall score.